vanivk/hahnsoftwareentwicklung-/README.md

-# Points to run this application
+# To run this application

 - Prerequisite - VS 2019 or VS Code to read and understand the code